-Your own needs will become very clear but impossible to fulfill.
-Your spouse expect you to be a grown up woman and he might become very irritated with you if you react as a child yourself.
+Your own needs will become very clear but impossible to fulfil.
+Your spouse expects you to be a grown-up woman and he might become very irritated with you if you react as a child yourself.
 When you are lacking sleep and feel low down in a situation where you ought to be overwhelmed by love for the new-born, you feel even more inadequate.

 I grew up in great dependency of my mother as a child born too early and separated two months from my parents.
 It took me many years to get over homesickness when I was away from my mother.
 A complicating factor was that I felt rejected by my father as he had his own problems and wanted me to manage on my own of course.